uvapriyavignesh/Bike-service-Web-application/README.md

 # Bike-service-Web-application-
-web application for online bike service booking

-at firt go to settings.py
+web application for online bike service booking at first go to settings.py.
-put your email id and password in required fields
+Put your email id and password in required fields
 ex:
    EMAIL_HOST_USER = 'yourmailid'-----------------------replace your gmail id
    EMAIL_HOST_PASSWORD = ' enter password'--------------replace your gmail id password